yakxxx/django-addview/README.md

 `./manage.py addview app_name`

+_Remember:_ What you type inside app is what you get inside your code, so if you want to have a string you have to quote it.
+For example:

+'''
+template_name = "test_app/my_view.html"
+'''

 ## Configuration
 Django-addview expects only one config variable.
 It's : `ADDVIEW_GLOBAL_TEMPLATE_DIR = ...`
 which points to directory where you keep your project templates